lightly-ai/lightly/docs/source/docker/integration/dagster_aws.rst

 1. Download a random video from `Pexels <https://www.pexels.com/>`_.
 2. Upload the video to an S3 bucket.
 3. Run the Lightly worker on the video to extract a diverse set of frames for further processing:

-   a.
-Spin up an EC2 instance.

-   b.
-Run the Lightly worker

-   c.
-Store the extracted frames in the S3 bucket

-   d.
-Stop the EC2 instance

 Here, the first two steps simulate a data collection process.